-Once a court determined that the Rights constitute "property" for purposes of the Federal Takings Clause, it would then examine whether the alleged Impairment Action constituted a regulatory taking mandating the payment of just compensation.
+Once a court determines that the Rights constitute "property" for purposes of the Federal Takings Clause, it would then examine whether the alleged Impairment Action constituted a regulatory taking mandating the payment of just compensation.
 In Lingle v.
-Chevron USA, 544 U.S. 528, 538-39 (2005), the Supreme Court identified two categories where regulatory action that does not entail a physical taking of property nonetheless constitutes per se takings - regulations that involve a permanent physical invasion of property and regulations that deprive the owner of all economically beneficial or productive use of the property - and a third category of other regulatory action that does not constitute per se takings.
+Chevron USA, 544 U.S. 528, 538-39 (2005), the Supreme Court identified two categories where regulatory action that does not entail a physical taking of property nonetheless constitutes per se takings - regulations that involve a permanent physical invasion of property and regulations that deprive the owner of all economically beneficial or productive use of the property - and a third category of other regulatory takings.